0x3639/docs/docs/intro/getting-started.md

 ---

 # Getting Started
 Welcome to **Zenon Network**, the Network of Momentum (NoM).
-Zenon is a next-generation blockchain that strives to solve the “blockchain trilemma” by offering a network that is secure, scalable, and truly decentralized.
+Zenon is a next-generation blockchain that aims to solve the “blockchain trilemma” by delivering a network that is secure, scalable, and truly decentralized.

-Zenon aims to bring fast, feeless transactions to Bitcoin and will introduce the world to a new smart contract architecture that will bring blockchain to web2.
-By combining cutting-edge cryptography with an innovative architecture, Zenon delivers a highly scalable, secure, and decentralized ecosystem for applications of the future.
+By combining cutting-edge cryptography with an innovative architecture, Zenon facilitates fast, feeless transactions and aspires to bridge Bitcoin to a new realm of scalability.
+At the same time, Zenon’s unique approach to smart contracts promises to bring blockchain technology to web2, creating a highly scalable, secure, and decentralized environment for zApps of the future.

 :::info
 "If we need to limit the scope of Zenon and the Network of Momentum under a single specific use-case, the following one should be the most appropriate — a robust platform designed to unlock a new dimension of possibilities for apps." [@medium](https://medium.com/@zenon.network/use-case-dilemma-40516b20e6ef)
 :::

 ## A Brief History and Vision

-Zenon began its `public` journel in 2018 when 'ProfessorZ' introduced the project in a [Bitcoin Talk forum post](https://bitcointalk.org/index.php?topic=4281633.0) along with a [website](https://web.archive.org/web/20190620123400/https://zenon.network/#intro) and [Lightpaper](https://web.archive.org/web/20191213102712/https://zenon.network/res/lightpaper.pdf).
+Zenon began its `public` journey in 2018 when 'ProfessorZ' introduced the project in a [Bitcoin Talk forum post](https://bitcointalk.org/index.php?topic=4281633.0) along with a [website](https://web.archive.org/web/20190620123400/https://zenon.network/#intro) and [Lightpaper](https://web.archive.org/web/20191213102712/https://zenon.network/res/lightpaper.pdf).
 Over the next three years a group of anon developers worked to lauch alphanet in 2021.
 Since then the project was turned over to the community where they work towards delivering Phase 1.
 From the beginning, Zenon has embraced decentralization, egalitarianism, and community-driven growth.
 Unlike many projects, Zenon was launched with no pre-sales, VCs, and insider allocations.

 The project embodies Bitcoin’s ethos, aiming to complement rather than compete with it.
 By leveraging its novel architecture, Zenon aspires to make Bitcoin highly scalable, interoperable, and truly programmable.